Legoless/Haystack/README.md

 Documents
 =======
-Haystack SDK includes documents that can be used in development.
+Haystack SDK includes documents that can be used to improve development workflow.

 - **Deployment workflow**
 - **Coding guidelines**